Light rail service began at Cromwell (north Glen Burnie), the southernmost

 William Glover explained:

-"While switching cars at the industries at Cromwell, the train with 2
+"While switching cars at the industries at Cromwell, the (B&A) train with

 uncouple the cars before the switch into the industry, then speed up